revaturelabs/interviewquestions/Java/Exception Handling/checkedVsUnCheckedExceptions.md

 ---

-11:Differentiate final,finally,finalize statements?
+11.Differentiate `final`,`finally` and `finalize` statements.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b> Show Answer</b></summary>

->- final is the keyword and it is an access modifier which is used to apply restrictions on a class, method or variable.final variable becomes constant and cannot be modified once it is declared.It cannot be overridden by sub class.final class cannot be inherited.It is executed only when we call it.
+>- `final` is the keyword and it is an access modifier which is used to apply restrictions on a class, method or variable.final variable becomes constant and cannot be modified once it is declared.It cannot be overridden by sub class.final class cannot be inherited.It is executed only when we call it.
->- finally is the block in Exception Handling to execute the important code whether the exception occurs or not.It is always related to the try and catch block in exception handling.finally block cleans up all the resources used in try block.It is executed as soon as the try-catch block is executed.It's execution is not dependant on the exception.
+>- `finally` is the block in Exception Handling to execute the important code whether the exception occurs or not.It is always related to the try and catch block in exception handling.finally block cleans up all the resources used in try block.It is executed as soon as the try-catch block is executed.It's execution is not dependant on the exception.
->- finalize is the method in Java which is used to perform clean up processing for the object which is garbage collected.finalize() method is used with the objects.It performs the cleaning activities with respect to the object before its destruction.It is executed just before the object is destroyed.
+>- `finalize` is the method in Java which is used to perform clean up processing for the object which is garbage collected.finalize() method is used with the objects.It performs the cleaning activities with respect to the object before its destruction.It is executed just before the object is destroyed.

 </details>

 ---

-12:Predict the output of the following code.
+12.Predict the output of the following code.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)